 Consequently, the expense of biologic agents will divide the global IBD community into ‘have’ and ‘have-not’ countries and lead to disparity of care within countries based on socioeconomic status.
 Even wealthy countries that can afford to pay for biologic agents will eventually reach a tipping point whereby the cost of treatment becomes unsustainable.1

 The costs of modern IBD biologics reflect the scientific innovation and the investment required to support biotechnological research and development.
 But it puts the treatments beyond the reach of many people.
 Pursuit of innovative new drugs – like the gut-selective monoclonal antibody vedolizumab – is clearly of great importance, but so is broadening patient access to established existing treatments.
 There’s no quick-fix solution – but, as some frontline IBD biologics start to approach patent expiry, the opportunity arises for other companies to develop more affordable biosimilars.
 Biosimilars of infliximab have already been approved in several highly regulated markets including the EU, US, Australia, Canada, and Japan.
-In addition, the first adalimumab biosimilar has been licensed by the US Food and Drug Administration (FDA) and is on track for approval by the European Medicines Agency (EMA).
+In addition, the first adalimumab biosimilar has now been licensed by both the FDA and EMA.

 The first biosimilars for IBD were approved in Europe in 2013 and came into use the following year.
 As of March 2016 there are two EMA-approved infliximab biosimilars (Remsima™ and Inflectra™), which – although marketed separately – are identical versions of an original Celltrion product (CT-P13).
 It is important to note that the EMA approval of CT-P13 was gained on the basis of data from head-to-head analytical similarity studies, in vitro and in vivo non-clinical studies, and clinical studies in rheumatoid arthritis (RA).
 The regulators considered the data package to be sufficiently robust and convincing to merit what is known as ‘extrapolation’ of the licence to include all the approved indications of the originator Remicade®, including IBD.
 In April 2016, the FDA came to the same conclusion as the EMA, approving CT-P13 for all of Remicade’s indications via extrapolation.